Walk-Run-N-Rolls

 Event shirts are a great way to create a feeling of togetherness and community.
 We love to see everyone* at the event in a WRNR shirt.
 Plus, it’s a great way to create awareness as people wear their shirts throughout the year.

-SRNA likes to support local businesses, so we ask that you find a vendor^ that prints shirts in your community.
+SRNA likes to support local businesses, so you may find a vendor^ that prints shirts in your community.
 We will provide the art for the shirts and will work with you and the vendor to select the color, sizes, quantity, and/or type of shirt for the event.
 SRNA requires a price quote for approval of all shirt orders (or any other expenditures related to the walk).
 Once the quote has been approved, SRNA will make payment.
-WRNR organizers are then required to arrange for pickup and delivery of shirts to the event.
+Event organizers are then required to arrange for pickup and delivery of shirts to the event.

 *We want everyone who attends to receive a shirt, but registration does not guarantee a shirt in the participant’s size.